Fill out Form I-130, Petition for Alien Relative with Instafill.ai

 5

-Ensures that the beneficiary's full name, contact information, and personal details are accurately provided in Part 4.
+Checks that the petitioner's full name, U.S. Social Security Number, Alien Registration Number, and other personal details are accurately provided in Part 2.

 6